AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/installation.md

 1. Open "Finder" and go to the "Programs" section.

-2. Select *AdGuard VPN* from the list, right-click on it and then click *Move to Trash*.
+2. Select *AdGuard VPN* from the list, right-click it and then click *Move to Trash*.

 ![Standard uninstallation](https://cdn.adguardvpn.com/public/Adguard/kb/vpn-install/mac-uninstall-1-en.png)